jasonujmaalvis/affix/README.md

 $(".js-my-affix").affix("checkPosition");
 ```

-Recalculate the offset positions, this needs to be set whenever the offset changes e.g on rezize or when the offset element changes dimensions.
+Recalculate the offset positions, this needs to be set whenever the offset changes e.g on resize or when the offset element changes dimensions.

 ```javascript
 $(".js-my-affix").data("affix").options.offset.top = 100;